 Another factor I hate to think about is the quality of my work.
 I am not a professional contractor, yet I was doing jobs a pro should do.
 I was learning and definitely not doing the high-quality work my contractors do.
 There were some jobs, like taking out a wall and putting in a header, that I had a contractor help with because I didn’t want the house to fall down.
 Other jobs weren’t done as well as they should have been that I did myself.

 I hate to think about how much the decision to do the work myself cost me on this house.
 Not only did it cost me months of my life, but it also frustrated me: it cost me business as a Realtor, and it cost me business flipping houses.
-It’s hard to put a number on the figure, but I estimate this decision cost me at least $25,000, even though on the surface I may have saved a couple thousand dollars by doing the work myself.
+It’s hard to put a number on the figure, but I estimate this decision cost me at least $25,000, even though on the surface I may have saved a couple of thousand dollars by doing the work myself.

 How to find a contractor to repair the houses